 How to serve roast squash and feta couscous

-- In bowls with a side of garlic bread and glass of red wine for midweek dinner.
+- In bowls with a side of garlic bread and rocket salad, with a glass of red wine for midweek dinner.

 - As an easy side dish for roast chicken.

 - Leftovers are fab cold next day for lunch – just pack in air tight lunchbox.

 More Butternut Squash Recipes to Try

 - Roast butternut squash, red pepper and feta pie – honestly – just the best vegetarian pie we’ve ever made – totally packed with flavour and delicious warm or cold.

 - Roast butternut squash and pancetta gnocchi – quick and easy gnocchi recipe with butternut squash and sizzled pancetta – great for midweek dinner.

 - Roast butternut squash bruschetta – a tasty, filling bruschetta topped with rocket, roast squash and crumbled blue cheese – really simple supper recipe or sunshine lunch.